Another day in this testing article series.

 Those guys from EmailToolTester ran a test comparing Constant Contact with Mailchimp’s deliverability.
 This was the result:

-As you can see, with Constant Contact emails will land more on the primary inbox than Mailchimp, so if deliverability is an important factor to you, I hope that I shed some light on you just now.
+As you can see, with Constant Contact emails will land more on the primary inbox than Mailchimp, so if deliverability is an important factor to you, I hope that I shed some light on it just now.

-Constant Contact vs Mailchimp: Don't divide, Integrate
+Constant Contact vs Mailchimp: Integrations

 People love to know that their email marketing service integrates with their favorites software out there and that they don't need to change their habits because they started using a new email marketing tool.